thierry3000/computer_physics/docs/README.md

 - [x] Try to find the files "stdio.h" and "gsl_rng.h" on your system!

 ## linking
-Linking is different to include and there for done at a different step.
+Linking is different to include and therefore done at a different step.
-In contrast to "include" which just copies the content of a file, the linking stage guides your program to locations where other machine usabel code could be found and directly used.
+In contrast to "include" which just copies the content of a file, the linking stage guides your program to locations where other machine usable code could be found and directly used.

 In our compile line we added "-lgsl" and "-lgslcblas".
-Akin to include, the operating system provides default locations for libraries which is how we call the directly usabel machine code.
+Akin to include, the operating system provides default locations for libraries which is how we call the directly usable machine code.

 - /lib
 - /usr/lib